Sleep is one of the most important things you can do for your health, wellbeing, and mood.

 If you wake up or are laying in bed for more than 20 minutes with no success, get up.
 Try to avoid clocks and do a low-energy task instead, such as reading a book or fetching a glass of water.
 Make sure you keep the lights dim and stay away from electronic devices, as this will make it more difficult to get back to sleep.

 When you feel tired enough, go back to bed, and try again.
 But try not to put too much pressure on yourself.
-If you can’t sleep, just get back up again.

 Your first step towards better sleep